Metron-Project/metron-tagger/README.rst

-    -s, --sort           Sort files that contain metadata tags. (default: False) -z, --export-to-cbz  Export a CBR (rar) archive to a CBZ (zip) archive. (default: False) --validate           Verify that comic archive has a valid ComicInfo.xml. (default: False) --delete-original    Delete the original archive after successful export to another format. (default: False) --duplicates         Identify and give the option to delete duplicate pages in a directory of comics.
+    -s, --sort           Sort files that contain metadata tags. (default: False) -z, --export-to-cbz  Export a CBR (rar) archive to a CBZ (zip) archive. (default: False) --validate           Verify that comic archive has a valid ComicInfo.xml. (default: False) --remove-non-valid   Remove ComicInfo.xml from comic if not valid.
+Used with --validate option (default: False) --delete-original    Delete the original archive after successful export to another format. (default: False) --duplicates         Identify and give the option to delete duplicate pages in a directory of comics.
 (Experimental) (default: False)
     --version            Show the version number and exit